I’d always felt like a perpetual loser.

 It’s even worse when those rules are part of a collective delusion, cultural codes & social norms, are hard to breakthrough.

-Actions that flow through you, flow through filters.
+Actions that flow through you is filtered

 You can re-write your own rules for living your best life, and then hold yourself accountable to those rules.

 If you don’t, you’re likely letting Other Peoples Rules control you.